-Erin also recently partnered with Google and Deep Local to travel to a handful of cities in the United States to promote the app, Google Photos.
+Erin has also partnered with Google and Deep Local, traveling to a handful of cities in the United States as a host to promote the app, Google Photos.
 This unique endeavor required her to host a game on the streets of cities such as New York, Los Angeles, Austin and Portland.
-Check out the YouTube commercial for a glimpse of her work! https://youtu.be/r0QSQANxY08
+Check out the YouTube commercial for a glimpse of her work: https://youtu.be/r0QSQANxY08

-Lastly, not long before all of the above, Erin had the privilege of crafting one of her dream roles, Cathy Hiatt, in The Last Five Years with Front Porch Theatricals.
+Not long before all of the above, Erin had the privilege of crafting one of her dream roles, Cathy Hiatt, in The Last Five Years, also with Front Porch Theatricals.
+Playing opposite the dynamite Dave Toole made the job an absolute blast.
 Reviews were glowing.
 Here's a sample: http://www.pghcitypaper.com/pittsburgh/the-last-five-years-at-front-porch-theatricals/Content?oid=1828124

 On The Last Five Years